• Skip to primary navigation

 • Now you will thicken the sauce by adding 1 tablespoon of cornstarch mixed with 1 tablespoon of water.
 Press on SAUTE and add the corn starch slurry to the sauce once it's boiling.
 Mix with a wooden spoon until the sauce has thickened.
 Press on CANCEL, and add in the sliced zucchini.
 Cover with the lid and let the zucchini "steam" for 5 minutes".

-• Serve over Instant Pot white rice, or Instant Pot brown rice and garnish with toasted sesame seeds and chopped green onion.
+• Serve over cooked white rice, or brown rice and garnish with toasted sesame seeds and sliced green onion.

-• If you’re using a tougher cut of meat, you can increase the cooking time by 2 minutes, but note that the onions might disappear in this case.
+• If you’re using a tougher cut of meat, you may increase the cooking time by 2 minutes, but keep in mind that the onions might overcook and almost disappear in this case.

-• Deglaze the pot with a little bit of water if needed after browning the meat (which I didn’t need to do when I tested this recipe).
+• Deglaze the pot with a little bit of water if needed after browning the meat (I didn’t need to do this when I tested this recipe).

-• You can steam the zucchini, or cook it in a wok separately.
-Or do what I did, just add it in the pot at the end, cover with the lid and let it sit there to “steam”.
+• You can steam the zucchini, or cook it in a pan or a wok separately.
+Or do what I did, just add it to the pot at the end, cover it with the lid and let it sit there to “steam”.

 • Feel free to add other vegetables at the end such as steamed broccoli.